First Church of Christ Scientist

 Swell to Great reversible thumb and toe piston

-Full organ toe piston
+Full Organ toe piston

 5 pistons and 1 cancel piston to each manual